 Key Points to Share with Your Child/Teen

-- When you turn 18, you have the option to learn more about your donor, including his name.
+- When you turn 18, you have the option to learn more about your donor, including your donor's name.
 It is your decision if and when to do this; I will support you, whatever you decide.

 - Donors are people with their own lives and experiences.
-Just as you have your own family, the donor has his own family.
+Just as you have your own family, donors have their own families.
 Donors do not consider themselves fathers or parents to children being raised in the families they assisted.

 With an older child or teen, you may wish to explore their motivations, hopes and expectations with them.
 Why they are interested and what they are hoping for may affect their experience of the information-release process and outcome.